francescoformenti/UsingSessionPattern/README.md

 }
 ````

-Note that the `IDbConnection` itself is not disposed, as it is the `DbConnectionOpenSession` that is disposed, so the `IDbConnection` can be used and opened again later.
+Note that in this case, the `IDbConnection` itself is not disposed; instead, it's the `DbConnectionOpenSession` that is disposed, which allows you to reuse the `IDbConnection` later.
-In addition, since the `DbConnectionOpenSession` created by the `OpenSession` extension method is quite useless, you can avoid declaring a variable name for it, letting the using statement to Dispose it when its scope ends.
+Additionally, since the `DbConnectionOpenSession` created by the `OpenSession` extension method is effectively "useless", you can omit the variable declaration, letting the using statement to Dispose it when its scope ends.

 ## IDbTransaction
-The pattern becomes more useful as the complexity increases, for example adding a `IDbTransaction` to the previous code snippet:
+The pattern becomes even more useful when dealing with more complex scenarios, such as adding a `IDbTransaction` to the mix.
+Consider the following code:

 ````
 var connection = this.CreateConnection();